shanytc/BlastML/README.md

 3. [optional] plot history to /model folder (creates 2 images for loss and accuracy)
 4. infer the data-set (get embeddings/classification results)

+### Projects
+BlastML let you create a new project which aims to help unite the entire Machine Learning into single folder structure.

+#### How to create a new project:
+Note: before doing any training/inferencing on our data, it's best to make sure we collect data before hand.
+BlastML uses this format:

+root/<br/>
+----project/<br/>
+---------dataset/<br/>
+------------Class1<br/>
+----------------File1<br/>
+----------------File2<br/>
+----------------File3<br/>
+----------------<...><br/>
+------------Class2<br/>
+----------------File1<br/>
+----------------File2<br/>
+----------------File3<br/>
+----------------<...><br/>

+Once you setup your dataset in that format, and you specified the correct paths in the project configuration settings, you just call
+<strong>create_project()</strong> method inside your net instance.<br/><br/>
+Bt default, BlastML uses the standard 80:20 train, inference, validation file distribution.
+Once the data has been processed, you can easily train, validate, infer your data with your CNN of your choice.

 #### Other Features
 1. Augmentation Support in training / validation
 2. Export model to TensorFlow graph